SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy closed her eyes, letting her mind wonder.
 She thought of the pony she yearned for.

 *Oh Rainbow, I wish I could just tell you.
-Hopefully this practice works.*
+Hopefully, this practice works.*

 Rarity had let go of the hug, but Fluttershy only hugged Rainbow tighter.
 Rarity just sat there for her friend, letting her have a break.